-4. The My Class menu should change to the menu item shown below.
+4. The My Class menu changes to the menu item shown below.

 Create Student blogs

-You can now create student blogs using one of the following three options:
+You now create student blogs using one of the following three options:

 |My Class > Student Blogs||Used by the teacher to create student blogs||Learn More|